cloudify-cosmo/wagon/README.md

 wagon create -s http://github.com/cloudify-cosmo/cloudify-script-plugin/archive/1.2.tar.gz -r . --validate
 # create an archive by retrieving the source from a local path and output the tar.gz file to /tmp/<PACKAGE>.tar.gz (defaults to <cwd>/<PACKAGE>.tar.gz) and provides explicit Python versions supported by the package (which usually defaults to the first two digits of the Python version used to create the archive.)
 wagon create -s ~/packages/cloudify-script-plugin/ -o /tmp/ --pyver 33 --pyver 26 --pyver 27
+# pass additional args to `pip wheel` (NOTE that conflicting arguments are not handled by wagon.)
+wagon create -s cloudify-script-plugin==1.2 -a '--retries 5'
 ```

 Regarding exclusions, note that excluding packages can result in an archive being non-installable.
 The user will be warned about this but creation will succeed.
 Creation validation, though (i.e. using the `--validate` flag), will fail and show an error incase the archive cannot be installed.